Yehezkel Abramsky

-Yehezkel Abramsky (יחזקאל אברמסקי; 7 February 1886 – 19 September 1976), also affectionately referred to as Reb Chatzkel Abramsky, was a prominent and influential Russian Jewish Orthodox rabbi and scholar, born and raised in the Russian Empire, who later headed the London Beth Din rabbinical court for 17 years, before retiring to Jerusalem in 1951.
+Yehezkel Abramsky (יחזקאל אברמסקי; 7 February 1886 – 19 September 1976) a noted Russian Jewish Orthodox rabbi and scholar, born and raised in the Russian Empire, who later headed the London Beth Din rabbinical court for 17 years, before retiring to Jerusalem in 1951.

 Rabbinate and scholarship

-Yehezkel Abramsky was born in Dashkovichy, Grodno Governorate, Russian Empire (in present-day Belarus) was the third child and eldest son of Mordechai Zalman Abramsky, a local timber merchant, and his wife, Freydel Goldin of Grodno.
+Yehezkel ("Chatzkel") Abramsky was born in Dashkovichy, Grodno Governorate, Russian Empire (in present-day Belarus) was the third child and eldest son of Mordechai Zalman Abramsky, a local timber merchant, and his wife, Freydel Goldin of Grodno.
 His parents were deeply religious but the village lacked enough Jews to support a prayer service so Yehezkel studied at home before moving on to study in the yeshivas of Telz, Mir, Slabodka and particularly Brisk under Rabbi Chaim Soloveitchik.
-At the age of 17 he became a rabbi, serving, in turn, the communities of Smolyan, Smalyavichy, and Slutsk.
+At the age of 17 he became a rabbi, serving, in turn, the Belarusian communities of Smalyany, Smalyavichy, and Slutsk.

 Following the Russian Revolution, he was at the forefront of opposition to the Communist government's attempts to repress the Jewish religion and culture.
 During this time he would serve as both the Rabbi of Slutsk and Smolensk.
 As a result, the Soviet government refused Abramsky permission to leave and take up the rabbinate of Petah Tikva in Palestine in both 1926 and 1928.
 In 1926 while serving as the rabbi of Slutsk, he joined (together with Rabbi Shlomo Yosef Zevin) the Vaad Harabbonim of the U.S.S.R.

 In 1928 he started a Hebrew magazine, Yagdil Torah (lit.
 "Make [the] Torah Great"), but the Soviet authorities closed it after the first two issues had appeared.
 In 1929 he was arrested and sentenced to five years' hard labor in Siberia, where he is said to have composed Talmudic commentaries on translucent cigarette papers.
 However, in 1931 he was released due to intervention by the German government under Chancellor Brüning, who exchanged him for six communists they held.